 2. The Weekly Fee – this fee is charged for each villa and covers your share of all the village costs – in effect similar to a body corporate charge.
 This includes:

-- Maintenance of your villa and the common facilities– including window cleaning
+- Maintenance of your villa, including window cleaning

 - Building insurance

 - 24 hour emergency call response system